-So you go to the Doctor and have him run some tests, only to be told that your lab tests are completely "normal".
+So you go to the Doctor and have him/her run some tests, only to be told that your lab tests are completely "normal".

-How can that be when you feel so bad?
+How can your labs be normal when you obviously feel so bad?

-Instead of thyroid medication you are offered anti-depressants or told that this is just normal and part of "getting older".
+Instead of a solution you are offered anti-depressants or told that this is just normal and part of "getting older".

 So you go home defeated, exhausted and depressed thinking you have to deal with feeling this way forever.

-If this has happened to you PLEASE keep reading!
-You AREN'T crazy and you AREN'T alone.
+If this has happened to you keep reading because you aren't crazy and you aren't alone.